-Randwick Woods is a public footpath through beech and yew woodlands in The Cotswold’s.
-There are various routes through the woods including some circular walks.
+Randwick Woods is a public footpath through beech and yew woodlands in The Cotswolds.
+There are various routes through the woods, including some circular walks.
 There are also routes through the woodland used by MTB off-road bikes and looks great fun.

-The walking route above is called the Randwick Ramble and has been marked out by the national trust.
+They call the walking route above the Randwick Ramble and the National Trust has marked it out.

-There are various routes through the woods including some circular woods.
-According to OS maps, there is a camping area, suitable for the more adventurous camper.
+There are various routes through the woods, including some circular walks.
+According to OS maps, there is a camping area suitable for the more adventurous camper.

-There is lots to enjoy in the woodland and is popular with dog walkers, cyclists and you even get the odd photographer or artist expressing their creativity in the area.
+There are lots of things to enjoy in the woodland and is popular with dog walkers, and MTB cyclists.
+Also, you even get the odd photographer or artist expressing their creativity in the area.

 Randwick is a Gloucestershire village between Stonehouse and Stroud.
-It is known locally for its folk traditions such as the Randwick Wap, a celebration of May Day, and its annual pantomime.
+It’s known locally for its folk traditions, such as the Randwick Wap.
+This is a celebration of May Day, and its annual pantomime.

-The village has a local pub called The Vine Tree Inn that is a great place for walkers to stop for refreshments.
-The Pub has a lunch and evening menu and is known to serve some great locally sourced food.
+The village has a local pub called The Vine Tree Inn, that is a great place for walkers to stop for refreshments.
+The Pub has lunch and evening menus and serves some great locally sourced food.
 Their current menu includes their take on goulash, rare breed pork chops and a vegetarian curry.

 Extended Local Walking in This Area of the Cotswolds